mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 **Example - Reconstruct a real muon dataset**

-In this example, :ref:`algm-FFT` is run on a pre-analyzed muon dataset.
+In this example, :ref:`algm-MaxEnt` is run on a pre-analyzed muon dataset.
 The corresponding figure shows the original and reconstructed data (left), and the real part of the image obtained with :ref:`algm-MaxEnt` and :ref:`algm-FFT` (right).